 Eternal Recurrence of Our Children

-Adam Greenwood at Times and Seasons speculates regarding millennial children, wondering whether we might have future opportunities to raise new children or experience again the raising of our current children.
+Adam Greenwood at Times and Seasons speculates regarding millennial children.
+He wonders whether we might have future opportunities to raise new children or experience again the raising of our current children.

-Here at the MTA, we see parallels between the Millennium with the Technological Singularity, a period of rapid change in human technology, predicted to result from continuation of a well-established historical trend of exponential technological advance.
+Among Mormon Transhumanists, we see parallels between the Millennium and the Technological Singularity.
+The Singularity is a hypothetical period of rapid change in human technology, predicted to result from continuation of a well-established historical trend of exponential technological advance.
 The Singularity is understood to be associated with great risks to mitigate and opportunities to pursue, such as apocalyptic wars and indefinite life spans.

 It seems reasonable to suppose that, assuming we survive the risks of the Singularity, we will have opportunities to raise new children during that period of time.
 However, it’s difficult to say what the nature of conception or education will be for these children.
 It’s even difficult to say what the nature of these children’s bodies will be.
 That’s why the term “Singularity” has been borrowed to describe this period of time.

 Beyond that, it also seems reasonable to suppose that, assuming we do not hit a ceiling for computing power too soon (or ever), we may one day have the opportunity to experience again the raising of our current children.
 One of the things our future civilization might do with its computing power is run highly detailed simulations of our own world.
 If these simulations are detailed enough, conscious persons like you and I might even enter the simulations and experience them first hand, perhaps even reliving our own history.
 Maybe that’s what we’re doing now?

 I understand that may not pass the laugh test for some.
 But others (some with excellent educational backgrounds in science and logic) take such possibilities quite seriously.
 If you’ve not read the Simulation Argument, I recommend it to you.